-- Remove flywheel cover or manual starter assembly. - 2 Shift outboard to neutral (N) position.
+- 1 Remove flywheel cover. - 2 Shift outboard to neutral (N) position.

-When using emergency starter rope to start engine, the start-in-gear protection device is inoperative.
+When using emergency starter rope to start engine, the start-in-gear protection provided by the remote control is inoperative.
 Make sure to set the outboard gear shift into neutral to prevent outboard from starting in gear.
 Sudden unexpected acceleration could result in serious injury or death.

-3 Electric Start Models - Turn the ignition key to ON position.
+3 Turn the ignition key to ON position.